kyleaoman/pyread_eagle/README.md

 ### Speed

 `pyread_eagle` is comparable in speed to `read_eagle`.
-The actual read_dataset calls vary depending on the region (how contiguous it is in the dataset) between 2x faster and 5x slower than the C version.
+The actual read_dataset calls vary depending on the region (how contiguous it is in the dataset) between very roughly 2x faster and 5x slower than the C version.
 Given the limited flexibility of the `h5py` API, I believe it will be difficult to speed this up further.

-There is some substantial overhead in calls to `select_region` since the Peano-Hilbert key evaluations are currently done serially.
-This should be straightforward to vectorize for a large speedup and is next on the TODO list.

 ### Error handling